Consider using a build server extension

 Ensure you are pushing a new version of the package - Octopus will not create a release where the package has already been used for creating a release.

-Ensure you are pushing a package that Octopus will consider as the latest available package - see the conversation about automatically creating pre-releases above.
+Ensure you are pushing a package that Octopus will consider as the latest available package - see the section above on automatically creating pre-releases.

 Ensure the release creation package step DOES NOT use variables for the PackageId - Octopus will only create a release where the package is constant.